pedroamarall/rest-builder/typing/README.markdown

 Now watch him cut vegetables blind folded https://www.youtube.com/watch?v=V-xEYDT7PpI.

-How can you code if you do not know how to type without looking at a keyboard?
+How can you code when constantly look at your keyboard?

 Can a professional soccer player play with only one leg?

-How can you type when you only use two fingers and constantly look at your keyboard?
+How can you code when you only use two fingers?